AlexisRenchon/CliMA_dashboards/slides.md

 # Potential to use database: example 2

-- Emergent properties model vs. data: up-to-date rather than one-off publication
+- Emergent pattern in observations: do models capture it?
-- So many examples of this, always the same: empirical pattern observed, "model should consider it"
+- So many papers like this, always the same: empirical pattern observed, "model should consider it"
-- We could have a library of such emergent pattern obs. vs. model that stays up to date (as model and data evolve)
+- The community should build a framework generating a web library of such emergent patterns, showing observations vs. model, that stays up to date (as model and data evolve)

 ---